telerik/ajax-docs/installation/which-file-do-i-need-to-install.md

 >
 >**Prerequisite**
 >
->In order to have Telerik UI for ASP.NET AJAX running, you will need to have [ASP.NET AJAX](http://www.asp.net/AJAX/Documentation/Live/InstallingASPNETAJAX.aspx) installed on your development/production machine.
+>In order to have Telerik® UI for ASP.NET Ajax running, you will need to have [ASP.NET AJAX](http://www.asp.net/AJAX/Documentation/Live/InstallingASPNETAJAX.aspx) installed on your development/production machine.

 Telerik provides the following installation package types:

 * [MSI]({%slug introduction/installation/installing-the-telerik-controls-from-msi-file%}) file for automatic installation.
 The Windows Installer Package (**MSI**) files are intended for easy and automatic installation of a product.
 The **MSI** installer unpacks the controls on your computer in a folder named Telerik in your Program Files.
-Additionally, the installer package adds the Telerik UI for ASP.NET AJAX help files to your VS.NET IDE and to your local copy of [MSDN](http://msdn.microsoft.com/) (if you have one installed).
-If selected in the Feature Selection screen, the installer automatically adds Telerik UI for ASP.NET AJAX Visual Studio Extensions and populates your Visual Studio Toolbox with the Telerik controls.
+Additionally, the installer package adds the Telerik® UI for ASP.NET Ajax help files to your VS.NET IDE and to your local copy of [MSDN](http://msdn.microsoft.com/) (if you have one installed).
+If selected in the Feature Selection screen, the installer automatically adds Telerik® UI for ASP.NET Ajax Visual Studio Extensions and populates your Visual Studio Toolbox with the Telerik controls.

 * [ZIP]({%slug introduction/installation/installing-the-telerik-controls-from-zip-file%}) file for manual (advanced) installation.
 The **ZIP** is used for manual (advanced) installs and for upgrading/updating purposes.
 The folder structure is different from the Windows Installer (**MSI**) package.
 You need to be familiar with ASP.NET, IIS, setting permissions and creating virtual folders.
 It is a common practice to unpack the manual installation ZIP file directly to **inetpub/wwwroot**.
 Use the ZIP file for [deploying on shared hosting]({%slug introduction/deployment/deploying-on-shared-hosting%}).